HannaStselmashok/-sbt-snowflake-challenge/README.md

 - schema: public
 - threads: 200

-Then to connect run 'dbt debug' and 'dbt run' to run sample models that comes with dbt templates by default to validate everything is set up correctly.
+Then to connect run `dbt debug` and `dbt run` to run sample models that comes with dbt templates by default to validate everything is set up correctly.
 You can then check these models in Snowflake account.

 If errors: